Learn how to filter, read, update, and clear the dependency column on monday boards using the platform API

 };

-You can update a dependency column using the change_multiple_column_values mutation and passing a JSON string in the column_values argument.
-Simple string updates are not supported.
+You can update a dependency column using the change_multiple_column_values mutation by passing an array of dependent item IDs.

 mutation {